neweuropeancollege/gitbook-documentation/docs/sales-and-recruiting/using-salesforce-at-nec/general-workflow/importance-of-email-address-records.md

+# Email Address Records and Why They Are So Important

 ## Overview

 This article provides a detailed explanation of the significance of email records in Salesforce, particularly their relationship with contacts, and the implications of incorrect interaction auditing.